 The game industry is the largest and fastest growing business in the entertainment industry.
 It is in continuous development, which leads to a large demand for a broad spectrum of creative professionals with game development as the common denominator.
-Games are also increasingly being used within education, training and medicine.
+Games are also increasingly being used in education, training and medicine.

 As a graduate of the programme, you will be able to continue your studies at the Master's level in or outside of Sweden.

 "Visby is a wonderful place to study with a great environment, and where your classmates become family.
 If you ever lack inspiration you could just take a walk through the charming medieval town and along the harbour to recharge and gather new ideas and thoughts.
-During my studies I participated in many game development events where students got to meet developers from the industry.
-I believe networking today could be as important as having a strong portfolio when it comes to getting a job in the industry today." - Lisa Wackenhuth Svanström, 3D Artist at Star Stable Entertainment
+During my studies, I participated in many game development events where students got to meet developers from the industry.
+I believe networking today could be as important as having a strong portfolio when it comes to getting a job in the industry today."

 During your time as a student, UU Careers offers support and guidance.
 You have the opportunity to take part in a variety of activities and events that will prepare you for your future career.
 Learn more about UU Careers.

-General entry requirements for first-cycle (Bachelor's level) studies in Sweden.
+Requirements: General entry requirements for first-cycle (Bachelor's level) studies in Sweden.
 Also required is advanced level mathematics (equivalent of Swedish course Mathematics 3c).

 Proficiency in English equivalent to the Swedish upper secondary course English 6.
 This requirement can be met either by achieving the required score on an internationally recognised test, or by previous upper secondary or university studies in some countries.
 Detailed instructions on how to provide evidence of your English proficiency are available at universityadmissions.se.

-Students are selected based on:
+Selection: Students are selected based on:

-their completed upper secondary (high school) grades (66%)
+- their completed upper secondary (high school) grades (66%)

-Swedish Scholastic Aptitude Test (34%)
+- Swedish Scholastic Aptitude Test (34%)